angelofallars/taskover-cli/README.md

 Stay on top of your tasks with this terminal-based tool.
 Add tasks with ease, mark them as done and delete them when you're finished.

-Due to being made in Python, it's easy to hack and modify this program to suit your needs.
+This program is minimal and only requires Python 3.
+If you know some Python, it's easy to hack and change this program to suit your needs.

 ## Dependencies